-I’ll add some comments about each level as it becomes available.
-Samples of other levels are available now on the publisher’s website.
+Following are details about the courses I have reviewed.
+Preview samples of other levels are available now on the publisher’s website.

 Math K is presented in three units.
 It covers the recognition and writing of numbers; counting to one hundred by ones, twos, fives, and tens; even and odd numbers; addition to 10; introductory subtraction; writing simple equations; word problems; greater than and less than; measurement; telling time; the calendar; patterns; shapes and symmetry; graphs; and coins.
 This sounds like a lot for kindergarten, but the interactive, experiential approach used at this level makes it very workable for the average student.

 The Math Box for Math K includes four custom dice, two wooden game pawns, three very small wooden cars, and 15 counting sticks.
 You can create your own box with comparable items.
 For the custom dice, one has the numbers 1 to 6, another has numbers 7 to 12, and two dice have equation symbols.
 The other items need to be the correct sizes.
 Students will move the cars on tracks on their lesson pages, and the counting sticks need to be a specific length to work for the activities.